Luther Seminary: Academics

-In the 2018–2019 academic year, Luther Seminary served 490 total students, employing 28 faculty.
+In the 2022–2023 academic year, Luther Seminary served 411 total students, employing 24 faculty.
 Luther offers a Master of Divinity degree (M.Div.) for students seeking ordination, as well as Master of Arts, Master of Theology, Doctor of Ministry (D.Min.), and Doctor of Philosophy (Ph.D.) degrees for other students.
 In the fall of 2013, Luther Seminary suspended new admissions to the Ph.D program for at least three years as part of budget cuts.
 The seminary was planning to again offer the Ph.D. program, with classing beginning in the fall semester of 2018.
+The seminary has since returned to financial stability, reporting a budget surplus of $594,000 after fiscal year 2022.

 As in most seminaries, M.Div. students complete three years of theological education, divided into a junior year (first), middler year (second) and senior year (final).
 A full year of internship, usually in a parish, is an integral part of pastoral training, and a degree requirement for ELCA M.Div. students.
 While individual situations may vary, internship typically begins after two-thirds of coursework has been completed.
 Thus, most students complete internship between their middler and senior year.
-The internship requirement is unique to the ELCA among the other mainline denominations in the U.S.